Five Senses Preschool Theme

 Well, will you look at that!

-Provide many objects for the children to look through that will give them differnt views!
-Provide telescopes, microscopes, prisms, magnifying glasses, plastic wrap sheets (placed inside frames)etc.
+Provide many objects for the children to look through that will give them different views!
+Provide telescopes, microscopes, prisms, magnifying glasses, plastic wrap sheets (placed inside frames) etc.

 Return to Top